tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

    });
 ```

 The Observable’s mousedown, mousemove and mouseup are like streams which we can transform with familiar operators like map and takeUntil.
-The flatMap operator “flattens” the inner  mousemove  Observable stream back to the top level, then subscribe will apply a final action before doing whatever cleanup is necessary for the stream.
+The mergeMap operator “flattens” the inner  mousemove  Observable stream back to the top level, then subscribe will apply a final action before doing whatever cleanup is necessary for the stream.

 Compared to our state machine diagram above, we have:

 - modelled each of the possible transition triggers as streams;
-- the flow of data is from top to bottom, with the cycling branch introduced by the flatMap operation (which we will look into below);
+- the flow of data is from top to bottom, with the cycling branch introduced by the mergeMap operation (which we will look into below);
 - the only side effects (the movement of the rectangle) occur in the function passed to the subscribe;
 - the cleanup of subscriptions to the mousemove and mouseup events is handled automatically by the ```takeUntil``` function when it closes the streams.